-The East Inshore and East Offshore Marine Plans were published in April 2014.
-The inshore area has a coastline that stretches from Flamborough Head in Yorkshire to Felixstowe town in Suffolk.
+The East Marine Plans’ inshore area has a coastline that stretches from Flamborough Head in Yorkshire to Felixstowe town in Suffolk.
 The offshore area covers from 12 nautical miles out to maritime borders with the Netherlands, Belgium and France.
-They are monitored and reviewed every three years.
+The East Marine Plans were adopted on 1 April 2014.